Apocrypha (The X-Files): Plot

 As Luis Cardinal is identified as Skinner's shooter, the Syndicate admonishes the Smoking Man for moving the UFO to a new location.
 By rubbing a pencil over the envelope containing the tape case, Mulder finds a phone number which connects him to the Syndicate's office.
 Mulder speaks to the Well-Manicured Man, who offers to meet with him.
 The Well-Manicured Man tells Mulder that a UFO was sunk during World War II and that a cover story of a sunken atomic bomb was used to cover up its attempted recovery.
 He reveals that anyone can be gotten to, causing Mulder to ask Scully to check on Skinner.

 Scully accompanies Skinner as he is being transported in an ambulance.
 When Cardinal attempts to break in, she tracks him down and arrests him.
-Cardinal tells her that Krycek is headed to an abandoned missile silo in Black Crow, North Dakota.
+Cardinal tells her that Krycek is headed to an abandoned missile silo in North Dakota.
 There, the agents are captured by the Smoking Man's men and are escorted away.
-Deep inside, Krycek sits atop the UFO and coughs out the black oil, which seeps into the ship.
+Deep inside, Krycek sits atop the UFO as the alien, suspended in the black oil inside of Krycek's body, is painfully excreted out of Krycek's facial orifices, which then seeps into the ship.
 Skinner recovers and returns to work.
 Mulder sees Scully at Melissa's grave, explaining that Cardinal was found dead in his cell.
 Meanwhile, Krycek is trapped within the silo, banging on the door in an attempt to be let out.